19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Elves.md

 ### Ash Elf (Drow)

-*Ash Elves are an ethereal and long living people more in tune with the forces of [Death](../../../Magic/Spells/Spell%20Domains/Death.md)*.
+*Ash Elves are a zealous people in tune with the forces of [Life](../../../Magic/Spells/Spell%20Domains/Life.md) and [Death](../../../Magic/Spells/Spell%20Domains/Death.md)*.

 > ***Azerith Masetara**: The unyielding zealot who founded the Temple of [Nyx](../../../Magic/Deities/Mithrinian%20Pantheons/Mithrinian%20Deities/Nyx.md).*